milovanderlinden/blackarch-site/_posts/2016-04-29-iso-released.md

 icon: fa-file-archive
 ---

 Today we released new BlackArch ISOs along with the new installer.
-The new ISOs include over 1400 tools.
+The new ISOs include over 1400 packages.
 For more details see the ChangeLog below.

 Here's the ChangeLog: